ShinhwanKang/BeGin/docs/040/common.rst

     link
     graph

-Then, above three frameworks is inherited a base framework as follows:
+Then, the above three codes is inherited a base code as follows:

 .. automodule:: code_trainer.common
     :undoc-members: